Enterprise-CMCS/macpro-base-template/docs/docs/developer-guide/development-guide.md

 ---
 layout: default
-title: Development Workflows
+title: Developer Guide
 nav_order: 4
 has_children: true
-permalink: docs/development-workflows
+permalink: docs/developer-guide
 ---

-# Development Workflows
+# Developer Guide
 {: .no_toc }

 How to do common things as a developer on the project